transmister/transmister-server-and-web/docs/encrpted-transmission.md

 **Remember to save your private key!**

-Then server will initialize a pair of RSA keys and send it in **PKCS#1 PEM** format to you with `event: 'b'`, you should receive it like this:
+Then server will also initialize an RSA key pair and send it in **PKCS#1 PEM** format to you with `event: 'b'`, you should receive it like this:

 ```javascript
 socket.on('b', (publicKey) => { /* save `publicKey` */ })